remix-run/react-router/docs/hooks/use-navigation.md

 In the case of a GET form submission, `navigation.formAction` will be empty

-If you submitted the form at www.example.com/id, then formAction would be "/id"
+If you submitted the form at `example.com/id`, then `navigation.formAction` would be "/id"

 ## `navigation.formMethod`